 In addition to a sitemap for your site, you should try to have an image sitemap.
 If you are running a WordPress website, you can also take an advantage of available plugins.
 For instance, Google XML Sitemap for Images and Udinra All Image Sitemap both automatically create Google XML sitemaps for images.

 Of course, Yoast is a great plugin for all your SEO needs.
 This is an amazing plugin which is free and will help you to make sure that all your SEO setting are correct on your website.
-It will also create your site map.
+It will also create your site map for you.